iamzaidakbar/Netflix3.0/README.md

 - implemented infinite small video card scoll like netflix using Carousal.

 - implemented Localstore functionility for storing the video duration.

+- Implemented My List based on local storage.

+- Implemented debounce for search using lodash.

+- implemented caching in search results.